binaryoverload/TSEGroup8Website/README.md

 # TSEGroup8Website

-This Repository holds the code to be used by the artifact for the team software engineering module at the University Of Lincoln for the year 2020/21.
+This Repository holds the code for the live artifact for the team software engineering module at the University Of Lincoln for the year 2020/21.
 This artifact is a website which shows information relating to the COVID-19 pandemic.
-The code used in this repostiory, is the code which we used to process the data to be shown on the website.
+The code used in this repostiory, is the code which we used for the live website.

 # **Using the Artifact**